slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 3. Run the notebook

-## Step 5.3: Process FAERS Data in Azure Machine Learning & Deploy Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
+## Step 5.2: Process FAERS Data in Azure Machine Learning & Deploy Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
 3. Run AML autoML
 5. See if can improve model, code-first back in DB
 6. Deploy model in using AML

+## Step 6.
+Front-End

-## Step 10.
-Deploy and configure the Provider Portal App
+## Deploy and configure the Provider Portal App
 1. Go to https://make.preview.powerapps.com/
 2. In the right upper corner, make sure you select the correct environment where you want to deploy the Power App.
 3. Click on `Apps - Import Canvas App`